antonin-lebrard/notify-releases/README.md

 Then the program will launch regular request to the MusicBrainz API to check any new release of each artist, one artist per request.

-And every 30 minutes it will send a mail with the new releases it has found since then.
+<b>Now Optional:</b> And every 30 minutes it will send a mail with the new releases it has found since then.

 ### What is needed to launch it :

 - The [DartSDK](https://www.dartlang.org/install)
 - A [LastFM](https://www.last.fm) account, and an LastFM API key you can get by filling this form [LastFM API](https://www.last.fm/api/account/create)
-- A mail account to use to deliver the new releases (you have to know the smtp adress of the mail provider you use)
+- <b>Now Optional:</b> A mail account to use to deliver the new releases (you have to know the smtp adress of the mail provider you use)
-- The email address of your mail account on which you want to receive the new releases mails
+- <b>Now Optional:</b> The email address of your mail account on which you want to receive the new releases mails

 ### How to use it :